 Division of Student Academic Support Services

-Natissia has more than 25 years of service with the University of Missouri-St. Louis and began serving as Assistant Provost for Access and Academic Support in Academic Affairs in 2018.
-She earned her Bachelor of Arts degree in Mass Communication from Southeast Missouri State University and dual Master Degrees in Secondary School Education-Adult Education and Counseling from UMSL.
+Natissia has more than 27 years of service with the University of Missouri-St. Louis and serves as Vice Provost for Access, Academic Support, and Workforce Integration.
+She earned her Bachelor of Arts degree in Mass Communication from Southeast Missouri State University and dual master's degrees in Secondary School Education-Adult Education and Counseling from UMSL.
 She obtained her doctorate in Educational Policy and Leadership from UMSL.
 Her campus responsibilities include college access initiatives and programming, academic support, tutoring, unique student population services, mentoring, and cultural enrichment programming.
-She provided the vision, oversight, and leadership for UMSL’s Student Academic Support Services unit which houses the departments of Precollegiate Student Support Services (Bridge Program), Multicultural Student Support Services, Student Enrichment and Achievement while creating and implementing the campus’ first centralized University Tutoring Center.
+She provided the vision, oversight, and leadership for UMSL’s Division of Student Academic Support Services unit which houses the departments of Precollegiate Student Support Services (Bridge Program), Multicultural Student Support Services, Student Enrichment and Achievement, TRIO Student Support Services, Office of Workforce Integration, University Tutoring Center, and the Computer Education & Training Center.
 She works directly with all constituents to establish strong collaborative partnerships across campus and the St. Louis community to promote college access, student support services, and retention initiatives to aid in closing the achievement gap.
-As a result, she has led the University in gaining local, state and national recognition serving more than 5,000 students and families in the St. Louis community annually.
-She is committed to creating an inclusive community for all constituents that personifies respect, accountability and acceptance while empowering all students to achieve degree completion.
+As a result, she has led the University in gaining local, state and national recognition serving more than 5,000 students and families in the St. Louis community annually through precollege programming.
+She is committed to creating an inclusive community for all constituents that personifies respect, accountability and acceptance while empowering students to achieve degree completion and lifelong success.

 Channon Peoples joined the Office of Precollegiate Student Services in 2003 and began serving as director in 2018.
 She graduated with a BS in Business Administration with an emphasis in Marketing from Harris-Stowe State University, and earned both a master's degree in Public Policy and Administration and a Certificate in Nonprofit Management and Leadership from UMSL.
 Channon is currently working toward her doctorate degree in the Heritage Leadership program at the University of Missouri-St. Louis.
 Peoples brings expertise in the area of program coordination, recruiting and student services.
 She is a member of the Missouri Association for College Admissions Counseling (MOACAC) and the National College Access Network (NCAN).
 She is an active volunteer in various youth and community organizations structured to engage and encourage youth to seek postsecondary attainment.